3b1b/site_demo/contents/fourier_transforms/fourier_transforms.md

     <img  src="res/3ps.png" style="width:100%" />
 </p>

 This is similar to the A or D frequencies mentioned in the previous section.
-For this example, we are trying to uniquely identify that this wave is, in fact, oscillating at 3 beats per second.
+If you were just given this graph, how could you recognize that it's oscillating at 3 beats per second?
+What operation could you perform that takes in this graph and spits out the number 3?

+"That's a pretty dumb question," you might say, "just count the number of humps in a given second!"
+Fair enough, that works, but that won't help us at all once the signal has been added to others.
+So is there some _other_ operation you could perform that detects the specialness of the number 3 here, but which has some hope of still detectingi that number 3 after the signal has been added to others?

-To do this, we will start by "wrapping it up" around a circle.
+To do this, we'll start by "wrapping it up" around a circle, like this.
-This is not particularly clear, so imagine a little vector moving across the wave and also carving out the pattern along the circle such that low points in the wave are closer to the origin and high points are further away.
-This might look something like this:

 <p align="center">
     <img  src="res/windy_arrows.png" style="width:70%" />
 </p>

-Here, we have drawn the arrow at 3 chosen timestamps: 0.25, 1, and 3.75 seconds.
-Note that this graph is set such that 2 seconds along the sine wave correspond to a full rotation around the circle.
-Another way of saying this is that the graph is being drawn at 0.5 cycles per second.
+<p><span style="color:blue"> Let's make this a video clip </span></p>

+You can think of the wound up graph on the bottom as being drawn by a little vector rotating at a steady rate with time.
+As it rotates, it's length is changing to match the height of the sine graph up top at the corresponding time.

+For those of you comfortable with polar coordinates, what we're doing here is very similar to representing the original signal as a polar graph.
+However, we have an important extra parameter that we can tweak: How quickly is the vector rotating with time?
+In the visual above, it was rotating so as to make a complete cycle after 2 seconds.
+Since it's length was changing between short and long 3 times per second, this resulted in a shape that looks somewhat like a flower with 6 petals.

-This means there are 2 different frequencies at play here:
+This is important, there are 2 different frequencies at play.

-1. The frequency of the sine wave at 3 beats per second
+1. The frequency of the original signal, 3 beats per second.
-2. The frequency that we are wrapping the sine wave along the circle at 0.5 cycles per second
+2. The frequency that we are wrapping the sine wave along the circle, which at the moment is at 0.5 cycles per second.

-The second frequency could be changed to be whatever we want, and this choice of winding frequency will determine what the wound up graph looks like, as shown in the following plot:
+If we set the vector rotating faster or slower, changing the "winding frequency", the resulting shape it traces out would be something different.

 <p align="center">
     <img  src="res/3freq2.png" style="width:70%" />
 </p>

-Here, the blue and pink dotted lines correspond to the distance along the original graph that corresponds to a full rotation along the circle for the 0.5 (blue) and 1.23 (pink) cycles per second winding frequencies.
-Note that the 0.2 cycles per second winding frequency would have a dotted line at 5 seconds, which is slightly off the sine wave depicted in this figure.
+<p><span style="color:blue"> I actually think this image is probably fine if we remove the dotted lines completely.
+It might be best as a thumbnail to a video clip. </span></p>

-No matter the case, the key intuition here is that we are wrapping the signal around a circle, and depending on how tightly we wind the sine wave, we can find different patterns.
+The key intuition here is that we are wrapping the signal around a circle, and depending on how tightly we wind the sine wave, we can find different patterns.
-So what happens when all of those lines line up to the peaks in the sine wave such that 3 cycles happen per second?
+So what happens when when the winding frequency is _the same_ as the original signal's frequency?
+When our little vector rotates around the circle at 3 cycles per second?
 Well, we get the following plot:

 <p align="center">
     <img  src="res/winding_match.png" style="width:70%" />
 </p>

-Note that in this case, the waveform seems to be slightly shifted to the right.
+<p><span style="color:blue"> Make this a thumbnail to a video clip. </span></p>

+Notice, the resulting curve it draws out is off-balance to the right.
+The rotating vector is always longer when it's pointing to the right, and shorter when it's pointed to the left, because the frequency with which its length changes is identical to the frequency with which it rotates around the circle.

 Would we be able to use this information for our frequency unwinding machine?
 Well, we actually can!

 First, let's imagine that the pattern was made of something with some weight, like a metal wire.
-In that case, we can put a dot at the center of mass location, and as we change the winding frequency, the center of mass will kind of wobble about.
+Now put a dot at the center of mass location, and as we change the winding frequency, the center of mass will kind of wobble about.
+We'll revisit what we mean by "center of mass" here a bit further down, but for the moment we're looking for an intuitive way to measure how much this wound up graph is off-balance.

 In most cases, the center of mass stays relatively close to the origin, but when the winding frequency is the same as the frequency for our signal, the center of mass is unusually far to the right.
 To keep track of this effect, let's draw the x-coordinate for the center of mass as the winding frequency changes.

 <p align="center">
     <img  src="res/com_1.png" style="width:70%" />
 </p>
+<p><span style="color:blue"> Outstanding image </span></p>

 Here, we have taken 5 separate snapshots of the sine wave wound around the circle for winding frequencies of 0.2, 1.5, 3, 4, and 5 cycles per second.
 In each figure, we have plotted the center of mass as a red dot, and it is clear that the dot is furthest from the center of the plot with a winding frequency of 3 cycles per second.
 Away from that winding frequency, the center of mass location seems to wobble around the center of the plot.
+<p><span style="color:blue"> Make into a caption </span></p>

 There is one small caveat: the center of mass seems to be a maximum distance from the center of the plot at a winding frequency of 0 cycles per second.
 What gives?
-Well, this is because we have started with a sine wave that ranges from 0 to 2, and when the winding frequency is 0, the wire is just a straight line pointing to the right, meaning that the center of mass is halfway between 0 and 2, or 1.
+Well, this is because we have started with a sine wave that oscillates between 0 and 2, and when the winding frequency is 0, the wire is just a straight line pointing to the right, meaning that the center of mass is halfway between 0 and 2, or 1.
+Really, that spike at 0 is measuring the fact that the average value of the graph as a whole is positive.
-As a note, the spike at the start could be fixed by centering the initial sine wave around 0 and dipping into negative values, like so:
+If we centered the initial sine wave around 0, lettint it dip into negative values, there would be no spike above the winding frequency of 0.

 <p align="center">
     <img  src="res/centered.png" style="width:70%" />
 </p>

-We opted to use a purely positive sine wave for this post because it makes the winding frequency patterns more prominent.
+The motive for using purely positive sine waves as our starting examples in this post is that negative values are a little weirder to think about as you wind up the graph.
+But the core logic stays the same in either case.

-At this stage, we can call this winding machine as the "Almost Fourier Transform" of the original signal as it allows for us to pick out the frequency of the signal.
+At this stage, we can call this plot tracking the center of mass of our wound up graph the "Almost Fourier Transform" of the original signal.
+It allows for us to pick out the frequency of the signal by seeing where the spike is.
-If we were to take a different signal, like one with a lower frequency of 2 beats per second, we could do the same thing and find a peak at 2 cycles per second, as shown here:
+Next, suppose we take a different signal, like one with a lower frequency of 2 beats per second.
+We could do the same thing and find a peak at 2 cycles per second, as shown here:

 <p align="center">
     <img  src="res/2ps.png" style="width:70%" />